sherif-fanous/Pyecobee/README.rst

 - **EcobeeApiException**: Raised if a request results in an ecobee API error response
 - **EcobeeAuthorizationException**: Raised if a request results in a standard or extended OAuth error response
-- **EcobeeRequestsException**: Raise if an a request results in an exception being raised by the underlying requests module
+- **EcobeeRequestsException**: Raised if a request results in an exception being raised by the underlying requests module
-- **EcobeeHttpException**: Raise if a request results in any other HTTP error
+- **EcobeeHttpException**: Raised if a request results in any other HTTP error

 The aforementioned Exceptions are all subclasses of **EcobeeException**